cjlee112/teachpub/sitedocs/paper.rst

 We propose a teaching materials consortium, TeachPub.org, to address these needs.
-Specifically, we have assembled a collection of online services for reusing teaching materials from throughout the internet, and a repository of bioinformatics teaching materials designed for easy reuse.
+Specifically, we have assembled a collection of online services for reusing and remixing teaching materials from throughout the internet, and a repository of bioinformatics teaching materials designed for easy reuse.
 Anyone can try out these services now at http://teachpub.org.